sdslabs/presence-3D/README.md

 # Presence 3D

-This project is similar to presence but tries to not only say who are in the lab, but also approximately where they are in the lab by 3 D representation.
+This project is similar to presence, with 3 D representation.
 Considering the lab size, it may be very ambitious to expect exact location, hence only broad classification can be tried like:

 - Reception area
 - Server room